 The terrible physical pain is joined by spiritual pain … These two types of pain receive Zeruya Shalev’s well-known treatment, which arouses new admiration time and again.
 In each new book Shalev manages to dismantle human emotions into particles and to touch on exposed nerves.

-a dramatic Hollywood like trick Shalev combines the physical with the mental worst
+With a dramatic Hollywood like trick Shalev combines the physical with the mental worst case scenario.

 Nordwest Zeitung / Ostfriesen Zeitung

 In the latest work of Israeli author Zeruya Shalev a married woman and survivor of a terrorist attack meets her old high school sweetheart.
 She is ready to do and to risk everything for him.